-- \ Foods basic cooking skills such as kitchen safety, recipe preparation, measuring, and collaborative skills. - \ Sewing fundamental sewing skills such as hand sewing and basic machine sewing skills. - \ Electronics basic concepts of electricity, component identification, and problem solving skills will be covered through hands-on activities such as: interactive posters, snooping devices, and laser pens. - \ Woods basic woodworking skills covering various tools and machinery, measuring and project design. - \ Graphics how to develop a deeper understanding for all things digital as you explore Graphic art found in everything from advertising to animation to photography and beyond. - Technology intro to basic computer programming using Scratch, Incredibox, and Giphy to develop basic problem solving and critical thinking skills through the use of computers.
+- Foods basic cooking skills such as kitchen safety, recipe preparation, measuring, and collaborative skills. - Sewing fundamental sewing skills such as hand sewing and basic machine sewing skills. - Electronics basic concepts of electricity, component identification, and problem solving skills will be covered through hands-on activities such as: interactive posters, snooping devices, and laser pens. - Woods basic woodworking skills covering various tools and machinery, measuring and project design. - Graphics how to develop a deeper understanding for all things digital as you explore Graphic art found in everything from advertising to animation to photography and beyond.